ChristosGkovaris/The-Prisoners-31-Game/README.md

 # The Prisoner's 31 Game
-Welcome to "The Prisoner Game," a competitive and strategic game inspired by the classic "31".
+Welcome to "The Prisoner's 31 Game" repository, a competitive and strategic game inspired by the classic "31".
 This project simulates the game between two players, where the goal is to accumulate points without exceeding a limit.